Recycling centre registration FAQs

 How quickly after registering my vehicle can I access the sites?

-Registration is instant so as long as you have access to your email account and pass the address validation check (or have ID showing your home address with you in the event of a problem) you will be able to access the site straight away.
+Registration is instant, so as long as you have access to your email to validate your account you will be able to access the site straight away.

 Do I need to specify which site I intend to use?